Can You Pay Off a credit card with another Credit card?

 Discretion: a lower interest rate or a different payment schedule are all options for getting help.
 It’s important to bear in mind that this debt alleviation may only be for a short period, so it’s not a viable long-term option.

-• Make sure your credit is in order before you apply for a new credit card.
+Ensure your credit is in order before applying for a new credit card.

 When considering a 0% APR balance transfer credit card, keep in mind that most lenders will only approve applicants with high or exceptional credit.

-A credit score of 670 or above is normally required, according to FICO, the credit rating business.
+According to FICO, the credit rating business, a credit score of 670 or above is normally required.
 Before applying for a loan, check your credit score to see where you stand.
 If you need to strengthen your credit history, do so before applying.

 Best Transfer Balance Cards to suit your needs